HEROIN AND OTHER OPIOID ADDICTION TREATMENT FOR EXPECTANT MOTHERS AND BABIES

-If you're pregnant with a history of opioid addiction, this 6-9 month residential program can help you and your baby.
+If you're pregnant with a history of heroin or other opioid addiction, our New York City-based residential program at Su Casa can help you and your baby.

 Our program for pregnant women and infants is a unique therapeutic community that offers you Medication-Assisted Treatment (MAT), which may include methadone, buprenorphine or naltrexone, along with the prenatal care you need so you can deliver a healthy baby.
 After your child is born, you may continue to complete your treatment while in residence with your newborn.
 The community experience includes prenatal care services as well as parenting education activities, so you can learn more about what's best for your baby.